LeeviKu/moocproject/README.md

+Social media site.
-link to the site: http://moocproject.herokuapp.com/ After creating an account and logging in you can post new posts which your friends can see and like/comment on.
+link to the site: http://moocproject.herokuapp.com/
+After creating an account and logging in you can post new posts which your friends can see and like/comment on.
 ![alt text](https://i.imgur.com/vbTOpHu.png)
 You can search users and send friend requests on friends tab.